Maddox Ritch's father: It's torture, I just want my little boy back home

-CHARLOTTE, N.C. - As the search for Maddox Ritch continues, the 6-year-old boy's father spoke at a news conference in Gastonia Wednesday.
+CHARLOTTE, N.C. - As the search for Maddox Ritch continued Wednesday, the six-year-old boy's father spoke at a news conference in Gastonia.

-Ian Ritch said he and his friend were spending time with Maddox, who has autism and is nonverbal, at Rankin Lake Park Saturday night.
-The father said Maddox loves to go outdoors.
+Ian said he and his friend were spending time with Maddox, who has autism and is nonverbal, at Rankin Lake Park Saturday night.
+The father said Maddox loved to go outdoors.

-According to Ian Ritch, Maddox took off to run towards the opposite direction of his father and the father's friend.
-Maddox then went on a major sprint after and never stopped for Ian Ritch and his adult friend.
+According to Ian, Maddox took off in the opposite direction of his father and his friend and never stopped.

 "He usually runs but will stop to give me a chance to pick him up," Ian Ritch said.

-Ian Ritch said his son's disappearance has left him sleepless for several days and added that he hasn't eaten.
+Ian said his son's disappearance left him sleepless for several days, and he hasn't eaten.

 "I feel guilty for letting him get so far ahead of me," Ian Ritch said.
 "It just makes me nervous about where he is right now."